MicrosoftDocs/cpp-docs/docs/cpp/noreturn.md

 ## Example

-In the following example, when the argument for `isZeroOrPositive` is negative, a call to `fatal` is made.
-There is no return statement in that control path, which results in warning C4715 that not all control paths return a value.
-Declaring `fatal` as **`__declspec(noreturn)`** mitigates that warning because there is no point in it since `fatal()` terminates the program.
+In the following example, when the argument for `isZeroOrPositive` is negative, `fatal` is called.
+There isn't a return statement in that control path, which results in warning C4715 that not all control paths return a value.
+Declaring `fatal` as **`__declspec(noreturn)`** mitigates that warning, which is desirable because there is no point in it since `fatal()` terminates the program.

 ```cpp
 // noreturn2.cpp